dreamportdev/Osdev-Notes/Build_Process/BootProtocols.md

 One such feature is the ability for grub to load 64-bit elf kernels.
 This greatly simplifies creating a 64-bit OS with multiboot 2, as previously you would have needed to load a 32-bit elf, and the 64-bit kernel as a module, and then load the 64-bit elf yourself.
 Effectively re-writing stage3 of the bootloader.

-Regardless of what kind of elf is loaded, multiboot 2 is well defined and will always drop you into 32-bit protected mode, with the cpu in the state as described in the spec, [here](https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html).
+Regardless of what kind of elf is loaded, multiboot 2 is well defined and will always drop you into 32-bit protected mode, with the cpu in the state as described in the specification.
 If you're writing a 64-bit kernel this means that you will need a hand-crafted 32-bit assembly stub to set up and enter long mode.

 The major difference between multiboot 1 and 2 is how data is communicated between the bootloader and kernel.
 In multiboot 2 a series of tags (it's a linked list of structs), each one with a pointer to the next tag in the chain.

 ### Creating a Boot Shim
 The major caveat of multiboot when first getting started is that it drops you into 32-bit protected mode, meaning that you must set up long mode yourself.
 This also means you'll need to create a set of page tables to map the kernel into the higher half, since in pmode it'll be running with paging disabled, and therefore no translation.

 Most implementations will use an assembly stub, linked at a lower address so it can be placed in physical memory properly.
-While the main kernel code is linked against the standard -2GB address (0xffff'ffff'8000'0000 and above).
+While the main kernel code is linked against the standard address used for higher half kernels: 0xffff'ffff'8000'0000.
+This address is sometimes referred to as the -2GB region(yes that's a minus), as a catch-all term for the upper-most 2GB of any address space.
+Since the exact address will be different depending on the number of bits used for the address space (32-bit vs 64-bit for example), referring to it as an underflow value is more portable.

+If you're curious as to why it's referred to as *minus* 2GB, it's a catch-all term for the upper-most 2GB of the address space, regardless of how big the address space may be (the upper 2GB of 32-bit and 64-bit addresses spaces are different addresses!).

 Entering long mode is fairly easy, it requires setting 3 flags: